 O Allah!
 Grant Us piety and purify Our souls as You are the Best to purify it.
 You are its Guardian and its Protector.

 اللهُمَّ إِنِّي أَسْأَلُكَ العَفْوَ وَالعَافِيَةَ فِي الدُّنْيَا وَالآخِرَة

 O Allah, I seek You for forgiveness and my wellbeing in this world and the hereafter.

-O Allah, I beg You for that which incites Your Mercy and the means for Your forgiveness, safety from every sin, the benefit from every good deed, success in attaining Paradise and deliverance from Fire.
+O Allah, We beg Your Mercy and the means for Your forgiveness, safety from sins, the benefit from good deeds, success in entering Paradise and protection from the Hell Fire.

 وَصلَّى اللهُ عَلىَ سَيًّدًنَا مُحَمَّدٍ النَّبِيِّ الأُمِّيِ وَعَلَى آلِهِ وَصَحْبِهِ أَجْمَعِينَ